Ranking Plausible Patches by Historic Feature Frequencies

 \section{Introduction}

-Despite their significant technical improvements, automated program repair (APR) techniques remain mostly \emph{best effort}: the patches they produce come with no absolute guarantees of \emph{correctness}.
+Despite their significant technical improvements, automated program repair (APR) techniques remain mostly the \emph{best effort}: the patches they produce come with no absolute guarantees of \emph{correctness}.
 In practice, an APR tool will output several \emph{plausible} (valid) patches for the faulty program given as input.
 Each plausible patch has only been validated against the test suite (also given as input), but it may or, more commonly, may not fully implement the expected, correct behavior for all possible inputs.
 The needle-in-a-haystack problem is thus \emph{ranking} the plausible patches in a way that those that are correct---if any exist---come before those that are not.
 This way, when the developer goes through the list of patches in ranking order, they will not have to inspect many plausible fixes until they find one that they can accept as correct.

 This paper presents \tool, a technique that ranks plausible patches, trying to put any correct ones higher up in the ranking.
-Previous work on APR developed patch ranking heuristics as an integral part of the repair process---for example, by means of genetic algorithms~\cite{arja}, abstract state enumeration~\cite{autofix,jaid}, or similarity as evaluated by a classifier trained on historical fix data~\cite{le_history_2016}.
+It is common for an APR technique to include patch ranking heuristics as an integral part of its repair process---for example, by means of genetic algorithms~\cite{arja}, abstract state enumeration~\cite{pei_automated_2014,pei_jaid_2017}, or similarity as evaluated by a classifier trained on historical fix data~\cite{le_history_2016}.
 In contrast, \tool works independent of any patch generation process, and hence can be used to rank the patches produced by any APR tool.

 The key idea of \tool is to rank a patch higher, the more syntactically similar it is to historic fixes for the same category of bugs.
 The historical data comes from mining software repositories for programmer-written fixes: for each bug category, \tool records the syntactic features most frequently used by programmers to fix those bugs.
 For example, it may observe that null-pointer dereferencing errors are frequently fixed by adding a conditional guard that checks whether a call's target is \J{null}.
 Then, \tool uses this frequency information to estimate whether a new patch is likely correct.
 For example, it will rank patches of null-pointer dereferencing errors higher (more likely to be correct) if they add a conditional guard to the program, and lower if they don't.